UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 The purpose of adding these price identifiers is to be able to mint synthetic tokens priced at the defi protocol's token valued against USD.
 By doing so, users who mint synthetic tokens and sell them to the market are able to short the protocol.
 Similarly, users who buy the synthetic token are able to long the protocol.

 If the inverse price identifier is used (e.g. USD/UMA) and the same altcoin token is employed as collateral, then the value of the synthetic token can be traded in place of the underlying collateral without having to sell the underlying asset.

+# Rationale
+For each altcoin token, we choose to have both `XYZUSD` and `USDXYZ` price identifiers (where the symbol `XYZ` is either `AAVE`, `LINK`, `SNX`, `UMA`, `UNI`) to allow for financial products that use either the altcoin token or stable USDC as collateral.
+ * Using USDC as collateral allows for speculating on the price of `XYZUSD` -- risking liquidation if the price of the altcoin increases relative to USD.
+ * Using the altcoin as collateral allows for borrowing synthetic USDC equivalents tracking `USDXYZ` -- risking liquidation if altcoin *decreases* in value relative to USD.

+We picked the top 3 exchanges by trading volume to avoid price movements solely to do poor liquidity.

+A time interval of 1 minute is the most granular time interval supported by the API.
+We choose a small time interval to ensure that positions track with any large price movements that may occur -- given that this may be a volatile instrument.

+We choose to use a median of three exchanges to balance the overhead of additionally required API calls for liquidation bots between an increased sample size of market prices.
+The median of the prices was choose instead of a simple arithmetic average to handle the scenarios where a given exchange is halted, unresponsive, or has erratic price movement.

+Quoted prices in USD are rounded to 6 amounts since (i) the USDC ERC20 contract only has 6 decimal places, and (ii) most exchanges only quote prices in USD between 2 to 6 decimal places.
+We've done the same (i.e. round to 6 decimal places) as well for all `USDXYZ` inverse price identifier for implementation and voting simplicity.

 <br>
 <p style="text-align: center">* * *</p>